thefalc/instabread-codelab-sample/README.md

 Before you head back to the Instabread code, you need to create one more route to support bank account creation.

-1. From the **Connections** UI, find the Moov connection and click **Edit**.
+1. Select **Connections**, find the Moov connection and click **Edit**.

 ![Connections UI](images/skyflow-connections-ui.png "Connections UI")

-1. Click the **Route** tab and then **+ Add route**.
+1. Go to **Route** and click **+ Add route**.
 1. Enter the route details including the name, description, path, method, and content type.
     1. **Name**: Enter “Moov Bank Account Creation”
     1. **Path**: `/accounts/{account_id}/bank-accounts`
     1. **Method**: Use the **POST** method.
     1. **Content Type**: Raw and JSON.
 1. Scroll down the page and complete the route mappings for the **Request body**.
-    For this route, configure the connection to detokenize the request and extract the values associated with three fields: `account.holderName`, `account.accountNumber`, and `account.routingNumber` similar to the image below.
+   For this route, configure the connection to detokenize the request and extract the values associated with three fields: **account.holderName**, **account.accountNumber**, and **account.routingNumber**, like the below example:

 <p align="center">
   <img src="images/skyflow-bank-account-creation-route.png" width="500" />
 </p>

-1. Click **Save Route** and then click **Save **to save the connection.
+1. Click **Save Route** and then click **Save**.

 #### Configure your connections service account for Instabread

 Your Skyflow connection and routes are all set.
-In order for Instabread to be able to call the routes you created, you need to create another environment variable for the connections-specific service account key credentials file you downloaded.
+For Instabread to call the routes you configured, you need to create another environment variable for the connections-specific service account key credentials file you downloaded.

 1. In the terminal where you’ve been running your Instabread application, stop the application if it is currently running.
 1. Enter the command
     ```shell
-    export CONNECTIONS_SERVICE_ACCOUNT_KEY='<CONTENTS FROM CONNECTIONS-SPECIFIC credentials.json>'
+    export CONNECTIONS_SERVICE_ACCOUNT_KEY='CONTENTS FROM CONNECTIONS-SPECIFIC credentials.json'
     ```
-1. This service account key will be used later to invoke the connection to Moov to create the shopper’s Moov account and register their banking information.
+1. This service account key is used later to invoke the connection to Moov.
+It creates the shopper’s Moov account and registers their banking information.

 ### Configure Moov API

-Before you can complete the next coding step of the lab, you need to collect a few items from your Moov account and configure them to be used by the Instabread application.
+Before you complete the next coding step of the lab, you need to collect a few items from your Moov account and configure them to be used by the Instabread application.

 #### ngrok

-In order to configure your Moov developer API key, you need to be able to give a domain to Moov in which the API calls will take place.
+To configure your Moov developer API key, you need to give a domain to Moov where the API calls take place.
 To do this locally, you need to install ngrok.

-Once installed, in a new terminal window different than where you were running the Instabread sample, execute the following command to start ngrok:
+Once installed, open a **new** terminal window and  start ngrok using the following command:

 ```shell
 ngrok http 3000
 ```

-You should see something similar to the image below.
-If your Instrabread sample is currently running, you should be able to navigate in your browser to the forwarding address shown by ngrok.
+If your Instabread app is running, go to the forwarding address shown by ngrok.

 ![ngrok example](images/ngrok-example.png "ngrok example")

 ### Moov developer account

-1. Navigate to [https://dashboard.moov.io/signin](https://dashboard.moov.io/signin) and login with your Moov account credentials
+1. Navigate to [https://dashboard.moov.io/signin](https://dashboard.moov.io/signin) and login to your Moov account.
-1. In the left navigation, click on **Developers** > **New API Key**.
+1. In the navigation menu, select **Developers > New API Key**.
-1. Enter a name and paste in your ngrok https URL.
+1. Enter a name for the API Key and paste in your ngrok https URL.
 1. Click **Create API key**.
 1. You’ll be shown a **Public key** and **Secret key**.
-1. Copy the Public key and in the terminal running Instabread, stop the application from running and then type `export MOOV_PUBLIC_KEY=<COPIED PUBLIC KEY>`
+1. Copy the Public key and in the terminal running Instabread, stop the app and type **export MOOV_PUBLIC_KEY=&lt;COPIED PUBLIC KEY>**.
-1. Copy the Secret key and in the same terminal type `export MOOV_SECRET_KEY=<COPIED SECRET KEY>`
+1. Copy the Secret key and in the same terminal, type **export MOOV_SECRET_KEY=&lt;COPIED SECRET KEY>**.
-1. Copy your ngrok https URL and in the same terminal type `export MOOV_DOMAIN=<COPIED ngrok URL>`
+1. Copy your ngrok https URL and in the same terminal, type **export MOOV_DOMAIN=&lt;COPIED ngrok URL>**.

 > **Note:**
 > In a real deployment, your API keys should be stored with a secrets manager and retrieved from a service that has privileged access to the secrets store.

 #### Moov business account details

 The last thing you need is your Moov business account details.
-This will be used to transfer money from your business account to your gig workers.
+The details are used to transfer money from your business account to your gig workers.

-1. In the Moov admin dashboard, click the **Settings** in the left navigation.
+1. In the Moov admin dashboard, click **Settings** in the navigation menu.
-1. Under **Business details**, copy the **Account ID**.
+1. Select **Business details** copy the **Account ID**.
-1. In your Instabread terminal, create one more environment variable for this value by executing `export MOOV_BUSINESS_ACCOUNT_ID=<COPIED MOOV BUSINESS ACCOUNT ID>`
+1. In your Instabread app terminal, create one more environment variable for this value by executing **export MOOV_BUSINESS_ACCOUNT_ID=&lt;COPIED MOOV BUSINESS ACCOUNT ID>**.

 ## Moov account and bank registration

-In this section you will collect the Instabread shopper bank information, use the Skyflow connection you created to securely create a Moov account for the shopper and register their bank information.
+In this section, you will collect the Instabread shopper bank information and use the Skyflow connection to create a Moov account for the shopper, and register their bank information.

 ### Creating the Moov account

-The first thing you will do is update the client-side code to call the server to create the Moov account and update the server-side code to call one of the routes you configured in Skyflow Studio.
+The first step is to update the client-side code to call the server.
+You’ll use one of the routes configured in Skyflow Studio to create the Moov account and update the server-side code.

 #### Understanding the code

-1. Open the [pages/banking-info.js](/baseline/pages/banking-info.js) file.
+1. Open the [**pages/banking-info.js**](/baseline/pages/banking-info.js) file.
 This file is the frontend for the shopper bank information entry.
-2. Scroll down to a function called `bankingHandler`.
+2. Move down to a function called **bankingHandler**.
 This function is invoked when the **Continue** button is clicked.
-3. Currently when this function is invoked, it shows an alert to the user informing them that this functionality doesn’t exist yet.
-You are going to update this function to send the collected data to your vault.
+3. Presently, when you invoke this function, it shows an alert to the user informing them that this feature doesn’t exist yet.
+You’ll update this function to send the collected data to your vault.

 #### Using the route to create the Moov account

-1. Remove the line starting with `alert`.
+1. Remove the line starting with **alert**.
-1. Copy the code below and paste it into the `bankingHandler` below the `event.preventDefault()` line.
+1. Copy the code below and paste it into the **bankingHandler** below the **event.preventDefault()** line.

 ```javascript
 // Create the Moov account.